Thank you so much for your interest, but all of our volunteer opportunities are full! Please check back for future opportunities with us!

 Assist with the Press Event

 If you are a person who prides yourself on your professionalism and communication abilities, this position is perfect for you.
-There will be a morning press event at Governors Island and at Liberty State Park with local elected officials, government agencies, and community leaders.
+There will be a morning press event at Governors Island and at Maxwell Place Park, Hoboken, NJ with local elected officials, government agencies, and community leaders.
 Volunteer roles include greeting, staffing the press and sign-in tables, ticketing, helping document what happens, and acting as the public face of the event.
-Peition activists are needed for government savy people who are interested in helping spread the mission of our Harbor Coalition.

 - Press Event Set Up